lorispuchol/matt-daemon/README.md

 ### Test:
 - Delete the log file while the daemon is running: Current behavor: it log nowhere (Maybe it should recreate log file ?).
+    Solution: open and close the log file for each call of Tintin_reporter::log() function. (this will automatilcally recreate the file if it is deleted) see branch `log_file_recreate`

 ## Client usage